luizamarnet/SOM/README.md

 <img src="https://user-images.githubusercontent.com/58445878/104129149-34981700-534a-11eb-9a61-446d4cff9cdf.jpg" width="1000">

-Lastly, the next plot shows the distance between neurons in the map.
-Each black hexagon represents one neuron and the color between each neuron representes the euclidian distance between them.
-The clearest color represents the more similar neuros and the darkest color represents the more distante neurons.
-Remebmering that when we talk about close or distant neurons we are talking about how similar the neurons weights are. <br/>
+Lastly, the plot below on the left shows the distance between neurons in the map.
+Each black hexagon represents one neuron and the color between each neuron represents the euclidian distance between them.
+The lightest color represents the more similar neuros and the darkest color represents the more distant neurons.
+Remebmering that when we talk about near and far neurons, we are talking about how similar the neurons weights are.
+The plot below on the right is the same as the plot on the left, but with the clusters drawn according to groups of neurons of the same class that are next to each other.
+We are considering the class of the neuron as the majority class of the samples that activated each neuron, as in the 'Map of Neurons Classes' above. <br/>

 <img src="https://user-images.githubusercontent.com/58445878/104129357-d7509580-534a-11eb-951f-f46d493ea2fd.jpg" width="500"/> <img src="https://user-images.githubusercontent.com/58445878/104136966-37116580-5378-11eb-94e4-752c332cf675.jpg" width="500"/>